proteusunbound/fe-etc/README.md

 # fe-etc
 Combat success rate and turn calculator for Fire Emblem.
+### version 2.3
+- triangle attack and support bonus in FE2
+- supports and weapon range added in FE3
 ### version 2.2
 - equipment options in FE2
 - terrain checks for FE2 and 3